landonb629/ansible-dev-environment/README.md

 ```
 ansible all -m ping
 ```
-3. This command should return pong, and then you know that the environment is ready for you to use!
+If you receive a green SUCCESS message back, you are ready to start developing ansible-playbooks!